 - 1. The interface has features which are useful4.
-The descriptive information about to me. points and trips is meaningful. - The interface is easy to use.
+The descriptive information about to me. points and trips is meaningful. - 2.
+The interface is easy to use. - 5.
 The route prediction feature provides meaningful insights. - 3.
-The charts and graphs in this interface6.
-I would use a completed version of this present meaningful data. interface for my work.
+The charts and graphs in this interface present meaningful data. - 6.
+I would use a completed version of this interface for my work.